nosilver4u/ewww-image-optimizer/readme.txt

 * Feature requests can be submitted via https://ewww.io/contact-us/ and commented on here: https://trello.com/b/Fp81dWof/ewww-image-optimizer
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

+= 3.2.5 =
+* fixed: converting PNG to JPG with GD did not properly convert resizes
+* fixed: broken attachment metadata could halt the bulk scanner
+* fixed: background optimization running when sleep is disabled

 = 3.2.4 =
 * changed: when license has been exceeded, visiting the settings page flushes the license cache
-* fixed: converting PNG to JPG with GD did not properly convert resizes
 * fixed: warnings for illegal string offsets
 * fixed: regression with the dreaded duplicate key name
 * fixed: scheduled optimization could run during bulk optimization, causing unexpected results
-* fixed: background optimization running when sleep is disabled
-* fixed: broken attachment metadata could halt the bulk scanner

 = 3.2.3 =
 * added: image linker for media images optimized using scheduled optimizer or the old Scan and Optimize